Across the rivers, freedom was coming.

 And all along, it was coming for you.

 This isn't only a book about a child.
 It's a book about the people who waited for freedom — and the child who carries it forward.
-Grandparents, aunties, uncles, godparents: when you give this book, you put your own hand into your child's.
+Black parents, grandparents, aunts, uncles, godparents: when you give this book, you put your own hand into the child's hand.
 You become part of the story.

 A clear, well-lit photo of your child.
 School photo, candid — anything works.
 We'll show you the painted preview before you commit.